 Australian and Indonesian authorities have cooperated closely to detect and deter terrorist attacks in Indonesia since the 2002 Bali bombings.
 Our counter-terrorism cooperation now involves a wide range of partnerships in law enforcement, legal framework development, criminal justice, counter-terrorism financing, countering violent extremism, defence, transport and border security, intelligence, and the security of chemical, biological, radiological, nuclear and explosive materials.

 Marking its 20th anniversary in 2024, the Jakarta Centre for Law Enforcement Cooperation (JCLEC), a joint Australia-Indonesia initiative, has become an important regional centre for law enforcement training.
-More than 44,000 officials from 94 countries have completed training at JCLEC on addressing transnational crimes including terrorism, human trafficking and cybercrime.
+More than 44,000 officials from 94 countries have completed training at JCLEC focused on addressing transnational crimes including terrorism, human trafficking and cybercrime.

 Combatting people smuggling cooperation